- Manage various community service and homeless assistance programs;

-- Kristin Zakoor, Data Coordinator
+- Kristin Zakoor, Assistant Director of Data

 - Our software vendor is ClientTrack™ by Eccovia Solutions, located in Salt Lake City, Utah.
 CT software is compliant with the latest HMIS Data Standards as well as HIPAA privacy standards.
 For more information about them, please visit their website (https://eccoviasolutions.com/).

 - Do I need to have HMIS installed on my computer?

 All you need is an internet connection.
 The faster the connection, the faster the HMIS will run; therefore, a broadband internet connection, such as cable modem, DSL, or ISDN is highly recommended.